SvajkaJ/dabing/README.md

 # About
-My Master's thesis: Monitoring device of DAB+ transmission.
+My Master's thesis: Monitoring device of DAB+ broadcasting.

 This work is using Welle.io under the hood.
 I would like to thank the developers of Welle.io for creating, maintaining and sharing this wonderful application.